 Establishing good savings habits early may give your child the confidence to make smarter money decisions in the years ahead.
 You may also find your child becoming more responsible when it comes to money and understanding the distinction between needs vs. wants.

 As your child gets older, you can consider adding additional features such as a checking account, online banking or a mobile banking app.
 Learn more about Bank of America’s child savings account options.

 You can also help build a nest egg for your child’s future by opening a custodial savings account.
 These accounts are governed by law—the Uniform Gift to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).
 As the custodian, you can deposit funds and manage the account, but the money belongs to the minor, who is not allowed to take it out until age 18 or 21, depending on where you live.

 You can withdraw the funds before the age threshold, as long as you use the money to benefit your child directly.
 For example, you might use some of the money to send your child to summer camp, pay for tutoring or contribute toward a first car.
 Learn more about Custodial (UTMA) Accounts from Bank of America.

 Bear in mind that custodial savings accounts can offer tax benefits on interest income.
-However, you might have to pay a gift tax if you contribute a large enough amount (more than $14,000 annually) to the account.
+However, you might have to pay a gift tax if you contribute a large enough amount (more than $15,000 annually for 2018) to the account.
 Before opening this type of account, be sure to closely review the tax and financial aid considerations for you and your child.